Clear House Accountants Clear House Accountants

 Leasehold refers to acquiring a lease from the freeholder to use the residential property for a set period.
 The duration of these leases varies between 40, 90, 120, or as high as 999 years.
 The leaseholder pays service charges to landlords to help them cover the cost of their offered services.

-What is Service Charge?
+What is a Service Charge?

 The service charge collected may also be utilised to cover the costs of management services provided by the landlord or by any managing agent.
 Various types of service charges are explained below, which need proper tracking and monitoring to avoid any legal penalties.

 The agreement of lease provides information on what the landlord is liable or not liable to charge to a leaseholder.
 Additionally, it tells about the proportion of the charge that you might be required to pay.
-The landlord might hire a management company to ensure the provision of services, for which all the leaseholders have to pay for their services.
+The landlord might hire a management company to ensure the provision of services, for which all the leaseholders have to pay for their services.ย

 If you wish to make alterations or for sub-letting, some landlords might charge you with ‘administration charges’ for granting permission.
 These administration charges are worked out separately, and we will discuss this in detail below.

-Fixed or Variable Service Charges:
+Fixed or Variable Service Charges

 Initially, the rent payments included the fixed costs of services, but these costs can rise due to the increase in inflation every year.
-The landlords wanted to recover all of their costs every year, so instead, they wanted to be able to charge based on the actual costs or estimated cost.
+The landlords wanted to recover all of their costs every year, so instead, they wanted to be able to charge based on the actual costs or estimated costs.
 This gave rise to the service charges levied based on the actual or estimated cost of the services provided and, therefore, these can vary from year to year.
 Such charges are known as variable service charges.

 The Structure of the Service Charge